A new chapter begins

 Domestic partner benefit practices and issues

 Survey.
-Mercer’s 2023 National Survey of Employer-Sponsored Health Plans showed that 59% of employers with 500 or more employees offer domestic partner benefits, only slightly more than in 2014:
+Mercer’s 2024 National Survey of Employer-Sponsored Health Plans showed that 61% of employers with 500 or more employees offer domestic partner benefits, only slightly less than in 2015:

-Key issues.
-Beyond those considerations, employers must communicate to their eligible workforce the differences between a spouse and a domestic partner under federal and state laws and apply those differences in administering benefit plan provisions.
-As discussed in the full article, differences arise primarily in these areas:
+Beyond those considerations, employers must communicate to eligible employees the differences between a spouse and a domestic partner under federal and state laws and apply those differences in administering benefit plan provisions.
+As discussed later, differences arise primarily in these areas:

 • State recognition of domestic partnerships and other types of relationships, and related insurance coverage mandates for recognized relationships